-The success of your call center is dependent on the success of your team.
-The structure is a key element here.
-Think about supervisors, quality assurance managers, and employees skilled in key areas.
+Your call center is dependent on the success of your team.
+The structure is a crucial element here.
+Think about supervisors, quality assurance managers, and employees skilled in critical areas.

 There are several ways to structure a call center.
-Each of which has its own benefits and success paths.
+Each of these has its own benefits and success paths.

 Let’s look at some best practices when structuring a call center.